iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 | ----- | ---------- | ----------- |
 | index | `long` | The UnlockBock to get |

-### UnockBock
+### UnlockBock

 #### kind(): UnlockBlockKind

 Get the type of message this contains (used to select the correct getter).
-Possiple types are ED25519 and REFERENCE.
+Possible types are ED25519 and REFERENCE.

 #### getAsReference(): Optional&lt;ReferenceUnlock&gt;

-Get this UnockBock as a Reference Unlock type
+Get this UnlockBock as a Reference Unlock type

 #### getAsSignature(): Optional&lt;SignatureUnlock&gt;

-Get this UnockBock as a SignatureUnlock type
+Get this UnlockBock as a SignatureUnlock type

 ### ReferenceUnlock